CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 loses pursuit!

 In SilentPatch, I updated the code to check if a cop aborting pursuit has a `TASK_SIMPLE_GANG_DRIVEBY` task active, and if they do, cancel it.
-It works great and fixes one of the game's quirks that used to annoy a 11-year-old Silent 😅.
+It works great and fixes one of the game's quirks that used to annoy an 11-year-old Silent 😅.

 ***